nimbix/notebook-common/README.md

 ```

 To install Python 3 notebooks pass the single argument "3" to the install script above.

+_N.B.
+The Dockerfile for the image should contain the prerequisite [Nimbix image-common](https://github.com/nimbix/image-common)_

 # Executing a Jupyter Notebook